Evolution of foreign investment in Brazil

-With globalization, capital flow has been easier and investments have increased.
-Currently, Brazil is competing with emerging economies, such as India, China and South Africa.
+With the process of globalization becoming part of Latin America, capital flow has been easier and investments have increased in Brazil.
+Currently, Brazil is competing for foreign investments with other emerging economies, such as India, China and South Africa.

-Among the sectors with the largest investments, Financial Services and Food and Beverages were highlights, representing 20% and 15%, respectively.
+In 2015, the sectors with the largest investments were Financial Services and Food and Beverages, representing 20% and 15%, respectively.